 Saffron is the world´s most expensive spice

 Saffron comes from the pistil of a beautiful purple crocus grown mainly in Iran but also in Morocco, Spain, Greece and India.
-It's easy to understand how the saffron is the most expensive spice in the world.
-The number of crocuses needed to get together 1kg of saffron covers an area equal to two football plans!
+It's easy to understand how saffron is the most expensive spice in the world.
+The number of crocuses needed to get together 1kg of saffron covers an area equal to two football fields!
 The flowers are harvested and sorted by hand, without machines.

 Four reasons why saffron is so expensive

 - It takes 150 000-200 000 flowers to get 1kg of saffron.